EW-10/IBM-Capstone/README.md

 # IBM-Capstone
 Repository for Capstone Project of the IBM Professional Certificate in Data Science.

-Edited: Added this line as part of project requirements.
+Edit: Added this line as part of project requirements.

 This repository includes all of the completed notebooks and python files, as well as datasets, that are part of the Capstone Project of the IBM Professional Certificate in Data Science, including: